-You may be surprised to learn, however, that by eating low calorie foods that are higher in nutrients and fiber, we can become satisfied and feel totally full.
-We can actually lose weight even though we are eating more, flavor-rich food!
+You may be surprised to learn, however, that by eating lower calorie foods that are higher in nutrients and fiber, you can become satisfied and feel totally full.
+You can actually lose weight even though you are eating more, flavor-rich foods!

 Research has shown that a lower calorie diet can have many potential health benefits.
-Eating healthy foods is one of the best ways to lose weight.
+Eating healthy foods is one of the best ways to lose weight and maintain good energy levels.
 Normally the body burns carbohydrates for calories, but when you are on a low calorie diet, the body turns into a fat burning engine, helping in weight loss.
 Reducing calories in your diet can lower blood insulin and glucose levels, by burning fat and proteins instead.

-A few of the positive health benefits of eating a lot of nutrient-heavy, low calorie foods:
+A few of the positive health benefits of eating a diet consisting of nutrient-heavy, lower-calorie, healthier foods:

 - The body burns away stubborn fat reserves resulting in weight loss.

 - Helps in stabilizing insulin and blood sugar levels and thereby reduces risk of arterial damage.

 - Decreases blood pressure and reduces risk of heart related ailments like heart attack.